Back to Louisiana

 Plain English: The amendment reduces the maximum benefit for extraordinary medical and dental expenses from $50,000 to $25,000 per injury for firemen and law enforcement officers.

-• Reduces the maximum payment for extraordinary medical and dental expenses from $50,000 to $25,000 per injury.
+• Reduces the maximum payment for extraordinary medical and dental expenses from $50,000 to $25,000 per injury per officer.

-• The amendment text does not provide additional details about how the reduction will affect existing claims or future applications.
+• The amendment text does not provide details on how the reduction will affect existing claims or future applications.

 Plain English: The amendment changes how firemen and law enforcement officers' extraordinary medical and dental expenses are covered by altering the definition used in the bill.